shawnzyp/SOLO/README.md

 npm run dev
 ```

 Open `http://localhost:5173` to play.
-The story auto-saves in memory; refresh to start again.
+The Chronicle auto-saves locally—use the control bar to restart whenever you want a fresh run.

 To produce a static build: